wasabikev/AI-UI/README.md

 - **Admin Dashboard**: An admin interface for user management and system message configuration.
 - **Flash Messages**: Provides feedback on user actions via transient notifications.
 - **Direct Database Access**: Includes a button to open a direct view of the database entries in a new tab, facilitating easy access to raw data.
-- **Rich Text Interaction**: Supports Markdown, code snippets with syntax highlighting, and LaTeX content, enabling rich text interactions within the chat interface.
+- **Rich Text Interaction**: Supports Markdown, code snippets with syntax highlighting, LaTeX content, and lists, enabling rich text interactions within the chat interface.
 - **System Message Customization**: Offers a comprehensive system message management interface, allowing users to create, update, delete, and select system messages with customizable content, model names, and temperature settings.
 - **Flexible AI Behavior**: Users can adjust the "temperature" setting to influence the variability of AI responses and select from different AI models to tailor interactions to their needs.
 - **Dynamic UI and Real-time Feedback**: Features a dynamic user interface that updates in real-time, providing an interactive and responsive user experience.

 ## Key Components